grantsrb/cogmtc/README.md

         cell still results in a normalized input for the next step in time while normalizing the input for the action and language networks.
-    "n_frame_stack": int
+    "actv_fxn": str
+        the activation function for the output layers. defaults to "ReLU" "n_frame_stack": int
         the number of frames to stack for an observation of the game "lr": float